MateusPerpetuo/MateusPerpetuo/README.md

 ### Hi there 👋 here is a litle more about me.

-I've been working as a video editor for several years specializing as a colorist and 3D compositor.

 I am currently transitioning my career into the field of technology and Java programming.

 I'm excited to start this new adventure and see where it takes me.